RaspAP/raspap-docs/docs/custom-plugins.md

 # Custom user plugins

 ## Overview
-RaspAP's `PluginManager` provides a framework for developers to create custom plugins to extend its functionality.
-To facilitate this, the `SamplePlugin` [repository](https://github.com/RaspAP/SamplePlugin) exists to give developers an entry point into creating their own plugins.
-Getting started with the `SamplePlugin` is described in the following sections.
+The `PluginManager` provides a framework for developers to create custom plugins to extend RaspAP's functionality.
+To facilitate this, the `SamplePlugin` [repository](https://github.com/RaspAP/SamplePlugin) was created to make it easy for developers to get started creating their own plugins.
+Using the `SamplePlugin` is described in the following sections.

 ## The SamplePlugin
 The `SamplePlugin` implements a `PluginInterface` and is automatically loaded by RaspAP's `PluginManager`.